mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 beyond a few meters.

 SNUB PISTOL

-These lightweight, low-recoil weapons fire rocket- propelled rounds and were designed for use aboard spacecraft and in zero gravity.
+These lightweight, low-recoil weapons fire rocket-propelled rounds and were designed for use aboard spacecraft and in zero gravity.

 UNIVERSAL AUTOPISTOL

 This is a small-calibre semi-automatic handgun designed to be used by a variety of alien hands and appendages, enabling armed forces to issue a standard